topjohnwu/Magisk/docs/install.md

 - Reboot and launch Magisk app (you will see a stub Magisk app if you have wiped your data; use it to bootstrap to a complete Magisk app), and you will see a prompt asking for environment fix; click and wait for the reboot
 - Voila!

+> Warning: **NEVER** flash patched image shared by others or patch image on another device even if they have the same device model!
+You may need to do a full data wipe to recover your device. **ALWAYS** patch boot image **on the same device where you want to install Magisk**.

 ## Uninstallation

 The easiest way to uninstall Magisk is directly through the Magisk app.
 If you insist on using custom recoveries, rename the Magisk APK to `uninstall.zip` and flash it like any other ordinary flashable zip.